EntilZha/acl-service-handbook/README.md

-# acl-workshop-handbook
+# acl-service-handbook
-Community sourced handbook for how to propose/create/run *ACL workshops
+Community sourced handbook for how to do various service related duties related to ACL.
+This started as an idea to cover workshop organizing, but may be useful for other service too.
+The main goal is to put into writing things we've learned in the process of doing these for the first time.

 ## Installation and Building